 During World War II, Switzerland was in a uniquely tough spot amidst the seats of fascist power such as Germany and Italy.
-Shoring themselves up against possible invasion, the country created the Promenthouse Line, which still exists today under the much sweeter name, the Toblerone Line.
+Shoring themselves up against possible invasion, the country created the Promenthouse Line, which still exists today under a much sweeter name - the Toblerone Line.

 While there have been motions to dismantle the defensive line, it still survives to this day, albeit by a different name.
 Thanks to the defense’s resemblance to the distinctive Swiss chocolate bar, Toblerone, the increasingly moss-covered dragon’s teeth have taken the company’s name for their own.